 Yup.
 It’s true.
 Several years ago, I was mildly hyperfocused on my desire to get engaged and married to my longtime boyfriend.
 It might sound slightly crazy to admit that, but I know that I am far from alone in this experience.

 There are tons of women out there who are anxiously awaiting a proposal.
-Women who are going crazy wondering why he hasn’t proposed yet.
+Women who are going crazy wondering why won’t he propose?
 Obsessing over questions like does he even want to get married?

 Based on my encounters with other women as well as the evidence to be found on the Internet, these feelings and obsessions are actually fairly common, but there aren’t that many helpful resources for those going through it.
 That is why I am writing this article.
 It’s the article I wish had existed for me back then.